4d6f5079/CMDataStructures/README.md

 Various data structures implementations in C++.
 This is just an exercise for me to understand how raw pointers work in C++ and get acquainted with C++ bloated ecosystem ( don't ask me why :) ).

 # *WARNING*
 The data structures implemented should by no means be used in practice.
 This repo is created with the sole purpose of experimentating with C++ by implementing data structures.
 Other libraries offer better and more efficient implementations of what this repo contains.
+Use at your own risk!

 ## POSSIBLE OPTIMIZATIONS